MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Set-AzureStorageBlobContent.md

 # Set-AzureStorageBlobContent

 ## SYNOPSIS
-Uploads a local file to an azure_2 Storage blob.
+Uploads a local file to an Azure Storage blob.

 ## SYNTAX